ktonon/two-medium-model/README.md

 reorganizes into the compact helical structure we identify as the proton, the new configuration becomes profoundly self-stabilizing.
-Unlike the positron-like lag-mode at ordinary densities, the proton is not a surface-level feature of the LCM---it is a deeply concentrated energy structure whose stability arises from continuous interaction between the two media.
+Unlike the positron-like lag-mode at ordinary densities, the proton is not a surface-level feature of the LCM—it is a deeply concentrated energy structure whose stability arises from continuous interaction between the two media.